OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:70

 > He also chose His servant David,
-> And took him from the sheepfolds;
+> And took him from tending the sheep;

 ## Psalm 78:71

-> From the care of the ewes with nursing lambs He brought him
+> From caring for the ewes with nursing lambs He brought him
 > To shepherd Jacob His people,
 > And Israel His inheritance.

 ## Psalm 78:72

-> So he shepherded them according to the integrity of his heart,
+> So he shepherded them with integrity of heart,
-> And guided them with his skilful hands.
+> And guided them with skilful hands.